project-gauntlet/gauntlet/README.md

 When a user interacts with the UI by clicking button or entering text into form, frontend sends signals to server to see whether any re-renders are needed.

-Settings is also a GUI application that communicates with server via DBus using a simple request-response approach.
+Settings is also a GUI application that communicates with server via gRPC using a simple request-response approach.

 ![](docs/architecture.png)